madebits/madebits.github.io/r/nodejs-grunner.md

 And run it as `npm run grunner --`, appending any arguments after `--`.

-Tasks are coded in Javascript, in one or more files, the default task file name is `gfile.js`:
+Tasks are coded in Javascript files.
+Default task file name is `gfile.js`:

 ```javascript
 'use strict';